CONTRAINDICATIONS

 Other Corticosteroid Effects

-Kaposi’s sarcoma has been reported to occur in patients receiving corticosteroid therapy, most often for chronic conditions.
+Kaposi’s Sarcoma: Reported to occur with corticosteroids, most often for chronic conditions.
 Discontinuation of corticosteroids may result in clinical improvement of Kaposi’s sarcoma.
-The maximum recommended duration of treatment with EOHILIA is 12 weeks.

 ADVERSE REACTIONS

-Most common adverse reactions (≥2%) are: respiratory tract infection, gastrointestinal mucosal candidiasis, headache, gastroenteritis, throat irritation, adrenal suppression, and erosive esophagitis.
+Most common adverse reactions (≥2%) are: respiratory tract infection (13%), gastrointestinal mucosal candidiasis (8%), headache (5%), gastroenteritis (3%), throat irritation (3%), adrenal suppression (2%), and erosive esophagitis (2%).

 DRUG INTERACTIONS